yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/google-message.md

 In Development environment, you do not need to complete the verification and launch process.
 Copy the Test URLs for Android or iOS and open it in the respective devices to test the bot on GBM.
 :::

 The bot needs to be verified along with its associated locations before going live.
-The process includes bot verification, location verification, bot launch status verification, and location launch status verification.
+The process includes bot and location verification, bot and location launch.

 ![](https://i.imgur.com/k8efR78.jpg)